benjaminfrs/PlaceHolder/README.md

 In the world of [Working World Name], there are a wide variety of sentient creatures and races.
 Goblins are one such variety of sentient creatures.
 Goblins have widely been hunted by adventurers for their blood which has healing, as well as other mysterious, properties [TODO: come up with better reason for why goblins are hunted...].
 Goblins are renowned for their engineering, craftmanship, and attention to detail.
 The player is an adventurer seeking fame and fortune in the world of [Working World Name].
 In the opening scenes of the game, the player comes across a starving goblin.
 Moved by the plight of the goblin, the player offers the goblin some of their dwindling supplies.
 The goblin is grateful and gives the players instructions for reaching one of the few remaining goblin sanctuaries to be rewarded for their timely aid.

 ### Goblin Sanctuary
 Upon reaching the goblin sanctuary, the player is greeted by [Enigmactic Goblin Engineer] who has been briefed on the player's merciful aid.
 Knowing the tempatation that the player faced to simply harvest the blood of the starving goblin, [Enigmactic Goblin Engineer] describes the plight of the goblin race and the hope of restoration.
 The player is moved by the cause of the dying race and enlists to help restore the goblins to their former glory.
 The sanctuary is filled with a variety of useful goblin machinery that will end up being vital over the course of the player's journey to restore the goblins to strength.
+The goblins will offer the player missions over the course of the game unlocking and upgrading the sanctuary offering new gameplay systems.

-### Themes
+### Story Themes
 - Mystical engineering goblins
   - World of Warcraft whimsical and playful gadgets
   - Harry Potter magic infused engineering